faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 p7zip is a port of 7za.exe for Unix.
 7-Zip is a file archiver with a very high compression ratio.

 {% shell_term $ %}
-sudo dnf install p7zip
+sudo dnf in p7zip
-sudo dnf install p7zip-plugins
+sudo dnf in p7zip-plugins
 {% endshell_term %}

 ## Screenkey